 SUPC hosts both oral and poster presentations.
 Oral presentations are 14 minutes long, with a 5-minute Q & A session following each talk.
 Computers, with PowerPoint installed, are made available for the Oral talks.
 All presentations should be saved using a PC version of Microsoft PowerPoint, to ensure proper presentation.
 These files will be requested in advance by the programming committee.
 Poster presentations are displayed on a 4 x 8 foot poster board.
 The poster size limit is 4 x 4 feet and posters may not exceed this limit.

-The conference opens with a banquet dinner on the Friday evening before the main meeting.
-Presenting students have the opportunity eat dinner in a small group with other students, as well as with Stanford graduate students and professors who typically attend.
+The conference opens with registration and a light continental breakfast starting at 8:00am on the day of the conference.
+Later in the day, presenting students eat lunch in small groups with other students, as well as with Stanford graduate students and professors who typically attend.
 For students interested in applying to graduate school, this is a great opportunity to network with other students who are applying and to get advice from graduate students and professors at Stanford.
-The banquet dinner on Friday is immediately followed by the keynote address.
-All student presentations occur on Saturday.
-A light continental breakfast and lunch is provided for all attendees on Saturday.
+Paper and poster presentations are interspersed throughout the day.
+One of main events is a special keynote presentation around lunchtime, which is given by a renowned Stanford professor.

 All attendees are invited to this talk.
 Attendees are also invited to a more practical talk discussing graduate school in psychology, to be given by a Stanford graduate student or faculty member.